ryanmarion/software-teaching/README.md

 # Capstone project

 A full-stack web application - ideally a front-end that uses React/Redux, a backend for handling API requests for data, and a database that hold everything.
 Maybe at this point, we pivot to using an object oriented language?
 Or just use NodeJS since it's going to be the most straightforward.
-Once this is done, an idea might be to build a mobile app.
-Get the mobile app deployed to the app store.
-All of this should be enough to score interviews.
+Once this is done, an idea might be to build a mobile app and get it deployed to the app store.
+All of this would require a lot of learning and could be overwhelming/unnecessary.
+This should be enough to score interviews.
 Need to decide at this point to use SQL or NoSQL as a DB.
 Factor in costs, etc. Ideally, want to pay little to nothing to get this thing hosted.

 # Interview preparation